abhimanyusood/techblog/_posts/2018-8-22-factory-design-patterns.md

 Here’s the funny thing.
 When I read this definition, I immediately knew what each of those words meant individually.
 I knew what these words meant when put together.
 I perfectly understood both of the sentences.

+Yet, I had no fucking clue what Factory Method pattern was, or what was it supposed to do, or why was it supposed to be useful!

+So, I closed all the tutorials, opened a notebook, and started doodling on it.
+One thing was clear to me - I had to start with what I already knew.
+And that was Simple Factory.

+So, I started drawing various diagrams, trying to visualize my understanding of Simple Factory.

+At one point, I ended up with this figure -